Chapter 19:

 “Well, that’s a warm welcome,” she said drily.

-The landscape grew flatter, barer.
-Only grasses and ferns remained, with scarcely a tree in sight.
-The air was hot, dry, suffocating.
+Only grasses and ferns remained, with scarcely a tree in sight and the air was hot and dry.

 Clouds of insects buzzed around them.
 On the distant plains, two-legged animals grazed, with tiny arms and long trunk-like snouts.

-Eventually, the terrain changed again.
-The dry steppe gave way to marshy wetlands.
-Liviana scanned the roadside, searching for signs.
+Eventually, the terrain changed again, as the dry steppe gave way to marshy wetlands.

 “It should be around here somewhere…” she murmured.

 At last, she spotted a piece of brownish cloth tied to a half-rotted tree stump, almost hidden from view.
-A single word was scrawled across it: Ardor.

 “That’s it!” she cried in relief.
 “This is where we turn off!”

-Leaving the road behind, they waded into the swampy ground.
-Huge mosquitoes harassed them relentlessly.
-Tagunel raised his hand, ready to cast a fire spell, but Liviana stopped him.
+Lucius raised his hand, ready to cast a fire spell, but Liviana stopped him.

 “We can’t risk drawing attention.
 Just hold on a little longer!”

 As the sun disappeared behind a haze of mist, they finally reached the cave.
-Its entrance gaped open in the hillside, barely visible from afar.

-Inside, Tagunel conjured a small light.
-But the cave was empty.
+Inside, Tagunel conjured a small light, but the cave was empty.

 “Huh.
 Empty,” Melissa remarked dryly.